cabforum/smime/SBR.md

 **Mailbox Address**: Also Email Address.
 From [RFC 5321](http://tools.ietf.org/html/rfc5321): "A character string that identifies a user to whom mail will be sent or a location into which mail will be deposited."

+**Mailbox Field**: In Subscriber Certificates contains a Mailbox Address of the Subject via `rfc822Name` or `otherName` value of type `id-on-SmtpUTF8Mailbox` in the `subjectAltName` extension, or in Subordinate CA Certificates via `rfc822Name` in permittedSubtrees within the `nameConstraints` extension.

 **Multipurpose Profile**: The S/MIME Multipurpose generation profiles are aligned with the more defined Strict Profiles, but with additional options for `extKeyUsage` and other extensions.
 This is intended to allow flexibility for crossover use cases between document signing and secure email.

 **Natural Person**: An Individual; a human being as distinguished from a Legal Entity.